Qasimraza110/pf-projects/README.md

  PF Projects (Beginner Level)

 This repository contains beginner-level Programming Fundamentals (PF) projects written in C++ for university students.
-The projects demonstrate the use of basic programming concepts like loops, arrays, functions, conditional statements, and file handling.
+The projects demonstrate the use of basic programming concepts like loops, arrays, functions, conditional statements,
 ---

 🚀 Projects Included